linck5/subtitle-editor-back/docs/api.md

 ### Nested data

-Collaborator, Change, Commit, and Branch are all nested inside each other.
+Collaborator, Change, Commit, and Node are all nested inside each other.
 So when getting or listing them it makes sense to be able to specify their parents in the path.
 For example:

 `GET /change/:change_id`
 can also be: `GET /commit/:commit_id/change/:change_id`
-or: `GET /branch/:branch_id/commit/:commit_id/change/:change_id`
+or: `GET /node/:node_id/commit/:commit_id/change/:change_id`
-or: `GET /tree/:tree_id/branch/:branch_id/commit/:commit_id/change/:change_id`
+or: `GET /tree/:tree_id/node/:node_id/commit/:commit_id/change/:change_id`

 # User